 Applying years of experience with fluorescence technology to micro dentistry: fluorescence can help dentists detect caries

-ZEISS has released a new surgical microscope for dentistry that aims to facilitate the fluorescence-based identification of carious tooth substances.
-Showing the transition from natural to artificial tooth structure, the new technology enables dentists to preserve as much of the healthy tooth substance as possible.
+ZEISS has released a new surgical microscope for dentistry that aims to facilitate the fluorescence-based identification of carious tooth substances as an aid for dentists by showing the transition from natural to artificial tooth structure.
 And it’s not just the world of medicine that is benefiting from the visualization capabilities of the fluorescence technology – for research purposes numerous laboratories and institutes also count on ZEISS solutions.

 Fluorescence has played an important role not only in medicine, but also in microscopy and research since the first half of the 20th century.
 Today, fluorescence microscopes are used for routine applications and research in biomedicine.
 Scientists and institutes put their trust in fluorescence microscopy for cell and evolutionary biology and neurobiology in particular.
 For routine applications, fluorescence is especially helpful when examining cell structures and in histological studies and pathology, where the specific staining of particular structures is needed.